roryp/langchain-for-beginners/README.md

 ## 🦜🔗 Welcome

 Welcome to **LangChain for Beginners**!
 This course has 7 lessons covering the fundamentals of building with LangChain and Python.
 Each [lesson](#️-lessons) covers its own topic so start wherever you like!
 You should always start on the `README.md` page of a lesson.
-To get started right away you can start with [course-setup](/00-course-setup/), though you're encouraged to read the overview below.
+To **get started** right away you can open [course-setup](/00-course-setup/), though you're encouraged to read the overview below first.

 ### What You'll Learn and Build